Did you know that about 6.75 million vehicle accidents occur every year? Research also shows that there are 18,510 daily car accidents in the US.

 Before loaning a car, observing the following signs protects you from losses:

-Observing these signs help you reduce accidents and protect yourself from liability claims.
+Observing these signs helps you reduce accidents and protect yourself from liability claims.

 Ensure You Sign a Waiver Before Giving Out Your Car